happyhuman/examples/simple_mnist/code/README.md

 #### Setup
 1. Download the training and test files from [here](http://yann.lecun.com/exdb/mnist/).
 You may upload a copy of these files to a GCS bucket.

+2. Create and download a service account with at least the `Storage Object Admin` role.
+You can do it by visting the [GCP website](https://pantheon.corp.google.com/iam-admin/serviceaccounts).

-2. Set the following environment variables:
+3. Set the following environment variables:

 ```bash
 PROJECT=<your gcp project>